15 Days

 Driving: 320 km, 6 hours

-Activities: Vinerary visit
+Activities: Vinery visit

 Today we explore Addis Ababa.
 After breakfast we take a city tour to see get an impression of the 5 Million metropole the city tour ends with a drive to the Entoto Mountains ( 3200m) where first palace of Menelik II, the founder of Addis was built.
 From there we will have wonderful views over the city.
 For lunch we return to the city center and visit in the afternoon the National Museum with lots of archeological and historical artefacts including the famous fossil of “Lucy” dating back millions of years.
 We also visit the Ethnological museum, the Holy Trinity Church, where Emperor Haile Selassie is buried and finally MERCATO the largest open air market in Africa.
 We return to the Hotel to refresh ourselves before attending a traditional Ethiopian Dinner with dance and music.

-Accommodation: Friendship Hotel
+Accommodation: Saro Maria Hotel

 Meal plan: B L D